Shannon Zejiang Shen

 2024 March

-MIT Sloan AI/ML Conference
+Talk at MIT Sloan AI/ML Conference

 Towards Verifiable Text Generation for Developing Trustworthy LLMs